PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

    - And then you also need to download the language model you use.
    - I personally got package version conflicts with rasa 3.2.8, so I used rasa 3.5.3 for the training.
       - This also means that I updated the Dockerfile for the custom actions to use `FROM rasa/rasa-sdk:3.3.0` and the Dockerfile for the backend to use `FROM rasa/rasa:3.5.3-full`.
+   - Now, even with this complicated setup, you will still not be able to extract the name if the user types "My name is Priyanka".
+So unless you are confident that the user has a common English name and/or types only their name, I would suggest to not use the user name.

 ## Other Notes
 - The frontend is not fully cleaned up yet (i.e., still contains quite some components that are not used by this project).